JAForbes/temple/README.md

 Method Signatures
 -----------------

-The method signature is the same for all functions.
+The method signatures are the same for all functions.
 All methods return a HTML string.

 Hash to provide attributes: